Skip to content

 Subscribe

-Forty-nine years old and still the most dangerous person at any table he enters, Phil Ivey has built a nine-figure fortune that dwarfs what any public database can confirm.
+Forty-nine years old and still the most feared player at any table, Phil Ivey has assembled a nine-figure fortune built less on tournament trophies than on cash-game dominance that most rivals can only estimate.

 Phil Ivey